CLARIFYING THE CONFUSION ABOUT PSYCHIATRIC ILLNESS (www.drmjthomas.com)

 - Do not talk or do things behind the person’s back.

-Restless, constantly walking back and forth or overly excited, moving around without a reason.
+Restless, constantly walking back and forth or overly excited.

 - Do not try to hold on or restrict the person.